This is where your profile lives, as well as your saved items such as 'places that you want to go'.

 Buff weka used to roam the Otago and Canterbury high country but no longer, thanks to introduced predators.
 Watch this video to learn how the islands of Lake Wānaka provide them with a refuge.

 Diamond Lake and The Rocky Summit tracks, in the Wanaka region, were the brainchild of one man, Stuart Landsborough.
 Thanks to Stuart they are much easier for us all to enjoy.
 Watch this video to learn more.

 Meet New Zealand's largest native gecko.
 Watch this video to find out the differences between geckos and skinks in Central Otago.

 Nic visits Golden Point Battery in Otago, one of New Zealand's oldest gold mining operations.
-Check out how DOC rangers fire up the old engine every year!

 Watch a video on how to eat in style when you're out in the wild.
 Tramping doesn’t have to mean eating porridge and two minute noodles.

 Watch a video about Grand and Otago skinks – two of New Zealand's largest and most endangered lizards.

 Grand and Otago skinks are only found in Otago.
 Learn how DOC's scientists are using a mammal-proofed fence to save these precious reptiles.